Download the Git client for your Operating System.

 When you open the Git panel, you can see a list of the modified files.
 You can click a file in this list and view the changes made to the file after the previous commit (diff).
 To view the diff for a file, do one of the following from the Git panel:

-- Click each file to view the edits.
+- To view the edits at a file level, click each file.
 The red highlights indicate the previous version, while the green highlights indicate the change that you have made now.

 - Select the file for which you want to view the diff.
 Click (Diff icon).
 The Git Diff dialog box appears, which has the changes highlighted in red and green.